-Changing careers is an exciting time, but benefits can quickly get complicated–setting up payroll, enrolling in health insurance, and tapping into retirement benefits are a lot to heap onto your plate while you’re learning a new job.
-To help make your transition a little less stressful, we spoke with our team of experts at Camden National Wealth Management for their advice on options when it comes to handling your 401(k) plan from your previous employer.
+Changing careers is an exciting time, but benefits can quickly get complicated.
+Setting up payroll, enrolling in health insurance, and tapping into retirement benefits are a lot to heap onto your plate while you’re learning a new job.
+To help make your transition a little less stressful, we spoke with our team of experts at Camden National Wealth Management for their advice on handling your 401(k) plan from your previous employer.

 A 401(k) plan is a retirement benefit offered by many employers.
 Employees contribute to their 401(k) account through payroll deductions, and your employer may even match some or all of your contributions.
-Contributions to a 401(k) are made pre-tax, meaning that you don’t pay taxes on the money you contribute until you withdraw the money from the account (typically after age 59½, when withdrawals would be taxed as ordinary income).
+Contributions to a 401(k) are made pre-tax, meaning you don’t pay taxes on the money you deposit until you withdraw it from the account (typically after age 59.5, when withdrawals would be taxed as ordinary income).

-When you change employers, it’s natural that you’d be wondering to do with the 401(k) account you set up at your previous employer.
+When you change employers, it’s crucial to consider what to do with the account from your previous employer.

-In general, there are four ways to handle a 401(k) account that you contributed to while working for a previous employer.
-When weighing your options, it’s important to look at your financial situation, revisit your goals for retirement, and perhaps consult with a financial and/or tax advisor.
-Let’s take a high-level look at the options:
+In general, there are four ways to handle a 401(k) from a previous employer.
+When weighing your options, look at your financial situation, revisit your goals for retirement, and consider consulting with a financial and/or tax advisor.
+Let’s take a close look at all four options:

-- If your new employer offers a 401(k) plan, you may want to roll your existing 401(k) assets over into the new plan.
+1. If your new employer offers a 401(k) plan, you can roll your existing 401(k) assets over into the new plan.

-This is a frequent choice for people when they change employers, as you’re consolidating all pre-tax 401(k) assets into one account.
-When you rollover a 401(k) into a new 401(k) plan, you avoid any taxable events or penalties.
-Then, with your new employer’s 401(k) plan, you can continue making regular contributions, growing your nest-egg, and—if possible—taking advantage of any match your new employer may offer.
+This is a frequent choice, as you can conveniently consolidate all pre-tax 401(k) assets into one account.
+When you roll over a 401(k) into a new plan, you avoid any taxable events or penalties.
+Then, with your new employer’s 401(k) plan, you can continue making regular contributions, grow your nest egg, and take advantage of any match your new employer may offer.

-When changing employers, some people choose to rollover the balance of their 401(k) account into an IRA.
+When changing employers, some people opt to move the balance of their 401(k) account into an IRA.
 Rolling over into an IRA is a tax-free event.
-Different factors such as your age, retirement timeline, and marital status can go into the decision.
-If your new employer does NOT offer a 401(k) plan, this may also be a helpful way to continue making contributions to retirement savings.
-Key things to remember about IRAs are:
+Different factors, including your age, retirement timeline, and marital status, can go into the decision.
+If your new employer does not offer a 401(k) plan, this could be a helpful way to continue contributing to retirement savings.
+Key things to remember:

-- After you reach age 59½, any withdrawals you make from an IRA are taxed as ordinary income.
-Be sure to consult with your tax advisor as there may be an opportunity for tax deductions.
+- After you reach age 59.5, any withdrawals from an IRA are taxed as ordinary income.
+Be sure to consult with your tax advisor, as there may be an opportunity for deductions.

 - When it comes time to draw on your 401(k) in retirement, it may be beneficial to roll the funds into an IRA first, though this is not required.